Deltiology: Practice

-Postcards are collected by historical societies, libraries and genealogical societies because of their importance in research such as how a city looked at a particular time in history as well as social history.
+Postcards are collected by historical societies, libraries and genealogical societies because of their importance in research, such as how a city looked at a particular time in history and social history.
 Many elementary schools use postcards to teach children geography.
 Postcard pen pal programs have been established to help children in language arts.

-Deltiologists, as postcard collectors are called, collect for a variety of reasons.
+Deltiologists collect for various reasons.
 Some are attracted to the postcards themselves, then narrow down their interests.
-Others are interested in something in particular, such as ballet, then decide to collect ballet-related postcards as a way to augment their interest in ballet.
+Others are interested in something in particular, such as ballet, and decide to collect ballet-related postcards to augment their interest in ballet.

 Collectors may find picture postcards at home in boxes, attics, or scrapbooks, generate their own on trips and vacations, and acquire them from stores, flea markets, purchasing on the Internet, or other collectors.

-A number of artists have become recognized for the creation of postcards and certain publishers specialize in the production and printing of picture postcards.
+A number of artists have become recognized for the creation of postcards, and certain publishers specialize in the production and printing of picture postcards.

 Worldwide popularity

-Worldwide deltiology is the third-largest collecting hobby after stamp collecting and coin/banknote collecting.
-Postcard clubs may be found in many countries; and these clubs, as well as related organizations, frequently host postcard shows.
+Worldwide, deltiology is the third-largest collecting hobby after stamp collecting and coin/banknote collecting.
+Postcard clubs may be found in many countries, and these clubs, as well as related organizations, frequently host postcard shows.
 Online postcard clubs have also become popular.
 They mainly focus on providing their members with catalogs and features for tracking their collections and interacting with each other.

-Some websites popularize deltiology by providing opportunity to receive and send postcards to random people around the world.
+Some websites popularize deltiology by providing opportunities to receive and send postcards to random people around the world.

 Collection storage

 There are three most popular ways to store postcards: index card, in albums and in envelopes.
-Until the 1990s collectors mainly used cardboard albums threading the corners of postcards in the slots.
-Nowadays plastic photo albums with pockets are used more often, as a postcard can be inserted in the pockets completely.
-The album storage method ensures the safety of the collection in the best way, plus its visually appealing.
+Until the 1990s, collectors mainly used cardboard albums, threading the corners of postcards in the slots.
+Nowadays, plastic photo albums with pockets are used more often, as a postcard can be inserted in the pockets completely.
+The album storage method ensures the safety of the collection in the best way, plus it is visually appealing.
 However, the disadvantages are that as the collection grows it takes up more space, the collection increases in weight (due to the albums), and the overall cost of all the albums needed to house a collection.

-With the index card storage method collections of postcards are located in boxes of the appropriate size.
+With the index card storage method, collections of postcards are located in boxes of the appropriate size.
 Such boxes can be made by the collector independently from plywood, hardboard and standard shoe boxes.
 The boundaries of each subsection of the collection are marked with separator cards, which have a format larger than that of the postcard.
-When it comes to envelopes, a collector can put different postcards in an envelope dividing them by their themes.
+When it comes to envelopes, a collector can put different postcards in an envelope, dividing them by their themes.
 The main advantages of these methods compared to albums are compactness, money saving, and time saving (reducing the time spent on inserting and rearranging cards in albums).
 The main disadvantage is that postcards quickly wear out from constant sorting.